Success Stories: Tahoe Office

 When designing the Sobeys Inc. corporate office in Mississauga, Ontario, two key elements were top of mind: minimizing the building’s carbon footprint while creating a healthy and comfortable work environment for our employees.
 On January 23, 2015, less than two years after breaking ground, employees from four area buildings moved into the new Tahoe Office, named for its location on Tahoe Boulevard.

 To reduce the demand and associated environmental impacts with the transportation of products and materials, the base of the Tahoe building was constructed using materials containing recycled regional content.
 All the lighting installations contain low concentrations of mercury, to reduce the human and environmental impacts associated with mercury emissions.

 Quick Impact Facts

-- The Tahoe building was also designed to meet the Leadership in Energy and Environmental Design (LEED ®) certification, a voluntary, consensus-based standard administrated by the Canada Green Building Council that represents environmental sustainability and corporate responsibility.
+- The Tahoe building is Leadership in Energy and Environmental Design (LEED ®) certified.
+This certification is , a voluntary, consensus-based standard administrated by the Canada Green Building Council that represents environmental sustainability and corporate responsibility.

 - The Tahoe building has two Electric Vehicle charging stations available for employee use.